 Can you refuse family mediation?

 Yes.
 You can refuse family mediation, even in situations where the law requires you to attempt mediation – such as when there are issues relating to children.
 However, it is important to understand that if you refuse mediation and attempting mediation is required, a certificate will be issued stating that you did not attend mediation.
-This may reflect badly on you if the certificate ends up in Court.
+If your matter goes to Court and the judicial officer thinks you should attend mediation, you will be directed to do so.

 What if we can’t reach an agreement?